Windward Side of Oahu: Everything You Need to Know (2023)

 Additional Things to Do On the Windward Side of Oahu

 You cannot go to the windward side of Oahu and not visit Kailua town.
 Here you can get some good food, shop for souvenirs, go to the farmers market, get some of the best shave ice in Oahu, or just enjoy the beautiful scenery.

-The Pali Lookout will take your breath away with its gorgeous scenery.
-The views here are spectacular and one of the best views we have ever seen!
+The Nu’uanu Pali Lookout is a must-visit destination that will take your breath away with its gorgeous scenery.
+The views here are truly spectacular, among the best we’ve ever seen!

 Ho’omaluhia Botanical Garden

 Ho’omaluhia Botanical Garden is one of the best botanical gardens in Oahu.
 The park is vast and full of many different kinds of gorgeous plants, trees, and flowers.

 This is a must-see in Oahu and one of our favorite places.
 If you are looking for one of the best places to get those Instagram shots, this is the answer to your prayers—lots of opportunities to get that perfect shot for the gram!

 This is a great place to take your loved one as it’s definitely one of the top romantic things to do in Hawaii.
 What better way to enjoy your partner’s company than a nice nature walk with spectacular views?

 The Byodo-In Temple is a replica of a Japanese Buddhist temple.
 The temple was built to commemorate the 100th Anniversary of Japanese immigration to the Hawaiian Islands.